devskale/offpunk/README.md

 * Offline mode to browse cached content without a connection.
 Requested elements are automatically fetched during the next synchronization and are added to your tour.
 * HTML pages are prettified to focus on content.
 Read without being disturbed.
 * Support "subscriptions" to a page.
-New content seen in bookmarked pages are automatically added to your next tour.
+New content seen in subscribed pages are automatically added to your next tour.
-* TOFU or CA server certificate validation
-* Extensive client certificate support if an `openssl` binary is available
+* Complex bookmarks management through multiple lists and built-in edition.
+* Advanced navigation tools like `tour` and `mark` (as per VF-1).
+Unlike AV-98, tour is saved on disk accross sessions.
 * Ability to specify external handler programs for different MIME types (use `handler`)
 * Gopher proxy support (e.g. for use with [Agena](https://tildegit.org/solderpunk/agena))
-* Advanced navigation tools like `tour` and `mark` (as per VF-1).
-Unlike AV-98, tour is saved on disk accross sessions.
-* Bookmarks
 * IPv6 support
 * Supports any character encoding recognised by Python
+* Cryptography : TOFU or CA server certificate validation
+* Cryptography : Extensive client certificate support if an `openssl` binary is available

 ## RC files